openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.
 However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

-### 2023/08/07
+### 2023/08/08

-* MATLAB R2023a with all toolboxes in CU Denver license is now available on alderaan nodes.
-To activate access, type
+* MATLAB was upgraded to R2023a with all toolboxes in CU Denver license installed.
+This is now the default on alderaan nodes.

-    module load matlab

-To return to the previous installation, type
+To use the previous installation, type first

     module load matlab/R2021b